TV Spielfilm: Apps

 TV Spielfilm offers mobile apps for Android, iOS and Windows Phone, which include the complete TV program as well as daily tips in various categories.
 The applications have a notification function for TV programs and a customizable channel list.
 Since the settings are tied to the phone, there is no registration.
 On the iPad, there are different views for the program, while on the other devices all programs are always sorted by time and, if necessary, by position of the station in the personal channel list.
 The free apps are financed by advertising.

 TV Spielfim XXL

 TV Spielfilm XXL is an extended version of the program guide, which appears simultaneously with the standard version, but includes more programs.
-In addition to conventional Free TV, the digital programme bouquets of Sky Deutschland, Vodafone Kabel Deutschland, Unitymedia, Kabelkiosk, Telekom Entertain are also published.
+In addition to conventional Free TV, the digital programme bouquets of Sky Deutschland, Vodafone Deutschland, Kabelkiosk, Telekom Entertain are also published.
 A total of more than 100 programs are listed.
 For the Free TV channels, however, fewer feature film ratings are included than in the normal TV Spielfim.